profoundASD/bkds/README.md

 Brothers Keeper Data Solutions — Forever University — ProfoundASD.com

-Retired source code for an accessible desktop appliance built for individuals with complex accessibility needs.
+Retired source code for an accessible desktop appliance built for individuals with complex accessibility needs demonstrated at ProfoundASD.com (links below).

+The repository and site is for a limited audience and serves as a giant prompt for services/solutions needed for individuals with lifelong accessibility and daily living challenges.

 The architecture is metadata-driven to allow UI modifications and administrative configuration without code changes.
 The current solution is being ported to an agentic intelligent assistant in a private repo.

 For use-case context and background: https://profoundasd.com/welcome